Granada Woolwich

 Initially the Granada Theatre usually played the ABC or Gaumont release film programmes (the Odeon across the road played the Odeon circuit releases).
 After ABC built their own Regal Cinema in 1955, the Granada Woolwich was left to play Gaumont and Independent releases.
 Bingo was tried out on mid-week nights from 5th December 1961 with films playing the busier weekends.
 It went back to full time film programmes from April 1965 until closure on 26th October 1966 when the final programme was an (X) certificate double bill, consisting of the ‘shocking’ documentary about ‘swinging London’ “Primitive London” and Heather Sears in “Saturday Night Out”.

 It was converted into a Granada Bingo Club which opened on 30th October 1966.
 The building was Listed Grade II from 7th January 1974.
-It was taken over by Gala Bingo from May 1991 and continues as a Gala Bingo Club today.
+It was taken over by Gala Bingo from May 1991.
 From 7th October 2000 the heritage listing was upgraded to a Grade II* Listed building.

 The Gala Bingo Club closed on 30th July 2011.
-The building has been sold after an offer was made which was too good for Gala to refuse.
-No other details are available, but it is believed a church has purchased the building.
+The building was sold after an offer was made which was too good for Gala to refuse (said to 5 million pounds) and a church purchased the building.
+Now known as the Christ Faith Tabernacle Cathedral, in November 2021 an Allen STR-4 Theatre Organ with a 3 manual console was installed.

 Contributed by KenRoe